NinVoido/spotify-vpn/doc/man-sections/windows-options.rst

         the DHCP negotiation used by the TAP-Win32 adapter.
-Note that if the :code:`netsh` failover occurs, the TAP-Win32 adapter TCP/IP properties will be reset from DHCP to static, and this will cause future OpenVPN startups using the :code:`adaptive` mode to use :code:`netsh` immediately, rather than trying :code:`dynamic` first.
+Note that if the :code:`netsh` failover occurs, the TAP-Win32 adapter TCP/IP properties will be reset from DHCP to static, and this will cause future spotify startups using the :code:`adaptive` mode to use :code:`netsh` immediately, rather than trying :code:`dynamic` first.

-        To "unstick" the :code:`adaptive` mode from using :code:`netsh`, run OpenVPN at least once using the :code:`dynamic` mode to restore the TAP-Win32 adapter TCP/IP properties to a DHCP configuration.
+        To "unstick" the :code:`adaptive` mode from using :code:`netsh`, run spotify at least once using the :code:`dynamic` mode to restore the TAP-Win32 adapter TCP/IP properties to a DHCP configuration.

 --pause-exit
-  Put up a "press any key to continue" message on the console prior to OpenVPN program exit.
-This option is automatically used by the Windows explorer when OpenVPN is run on a configuration file using the right-click explorer menu.
+  Put up a "press any key to continue" message on the console prior to spotify program exit.
+This option is automatically used by the Windows explorer when spotify is run on a configuration file using the right-click explorer menu.

 --register-dns